 Before enabling CSUF, make sure your stack switches are properly connected.
-For more information, see the "Connecting the Stack Ports" section on page 16-8.
+For more information, see the "Connecting the Stack Ports" section on page 12-8.

-The CSUF feature is supported only when the switch is running PVST+.
-It is not supported when the switch is running rapid PVST+ or MSTP.
+The CSUF feature is supported only when the switch is running PVST.

-Beginning in privileged EXEC mode, follow these steps to enable CSUF.
-This procedure is optional.
+Beginning in privileged EXEC mode, follow these steps to enable CSUF:

-Command Purpose configure terminal Enter global configuration mode. spanning-tree uplinkfast [max-update-rate Enable UplinkFast on the switch. pkts-per-second] (Optional) For max-update-rate pkts-per-second , specify the number of packets per second at which update packets are sent.
-The range is 0 to 65535; the default is 150 packets per second. interface interface-id Enter interface configuration mode, and specify the GBIC interface on which to enable CSUF. spanning-tree stack-port Enable CSUF on only one stack-port GBIC interface.
+Command Purpose Step 1 configure terminal Enter global configuration mode.
+Step 2 spanning-tree uplinkfast [max-update-rate pkts-per-second] Enable UplinkFast on the switch. pkis-per-secona] (Optional) For max-update-rate pkts-per-second , specify the number of packets per second at which update packets are sent.
+The range is 0 to 65535; the default is 150 packets per second.
+Step 1 interface interface-id Enter interface configuration mode, and specify the GBIC interface on which to enable CSUF.
+Step 2 spanning-tree stack-port Enable CSUF on only one stack-port GBIC interface.
 The stack port connects to the GigaStack GBIC multidrop backbone.
 If you try to enable CSUF on a Fast Ethernet or a Gigabit-capable Ethernet port, you receive an error message.
 If CSUF is already enabled on an interface and you try to enable it on another interface, you receive an error message.
 You must disable CSUF on the first interface before enabling it on a new interface.
-Use this command only on access switches. end Return to privileged EXEC mode. show running-config Verify your entries. copy running-config startup-config (Optional) Save your entries in the configuration file.
+Use this command only on access switches.
+Step 3 end Return to privileged EXEC mode.
+Step 4 show running-config Verify your entries.
+Step 5 copy running-config startup-config (Optional) Save your entries in the configuration file.